 A LinkedIn profile can increase your visibility online and help build your professional brand that showcases your background to prospective employers.
 Professional branding is a marketing concept that reflects your professional character, skills, goals, and reputation.
-It gives insight into kind of employee you are, as well as your future career aspirations.
+It gives insight into the kind of employee you are, as well as your future career aspirations.
 A properly curated LinkedIn profile can effectively illustrate the characteristics of your brand to new companies and future coworkers.

 To promote your profile, LinkedIn provides View My Profile buttons and badges containing LinkedIn graphics that you can add to your email signature, online resume, blog, or website.